U.S. job openings post biggest drop in more than four years

 WASHINGTON (Reuters) - U.S. job openings recorded their biggest drop in more than four years in November, while hiring increased moderately, suggesting a loss of momentum in the labor market at the tail end of 2019.

-Job openings, a measure of labor demand, tumbled 561,000 to 6.80 million, the lowest reading sine August 2015, the Labor Department said in its monthly Job Openings and Labor Turnover Survey, or JOLTS, on Friday.
+Job openings, a measure of labor demand, tumbled 561,000 to 6.80 million, the Labor Department said in its monthly Job Openings and Labor Turnover Survey, or JOLTS, on Friday.
+That was the biggest drop since August 2015 and pushed job openings to their lowest level since March 2018.

+Economists said the decline in vacancies and moderate hiring were potentially signaling that employers were throttling back demand for workers.
+Still, job openings remain relatively high.

+“The labor market may be starting to lose its shine and may have peaked,” said Chris Rupkey, chief economist at MUFG in New York.
+“Anyone holding out for their dream job may have already missed the boat.”

 Vacancies have been trending lower this year since hitting an all-time high of 7.63 million in late 2018.
 The decline in job openings in November was led by the private sector, which saw a decrease of 520,000 unfilled jobs.
 The drop in vacancies was concentrated in the retail and construction industries.